 Application Control: Research from CyberArk found that 90% of ransomware can execute without administrator rights.
 This means ransomware doesn’t need explicit permission to make changes before encrypting files.
 However, the same research discovered that when application control is combined with the removal of local administrator rights, it is completely effective in preventing ransomware attacks.

 Blockchain: IoT connected devices are being seen as the easiest point of entry into a computer system and with the rise of Industry 4.0, more and more IoT devices are making their way into the factory.
 An IoT platform built on a blockchain would mean you can securely automate your factory.
 The complexity of a blockchain is what makes it incredibly secure.
 For a cyber-attack to be successful, the hacker would need to have access to every copy of the database simultaneously.
 Spreading the database across a network on multiple computers makes this an almost impossible task.
-Ironically, Bitcoin – a favourite payment methods of hackers – is the most famous example of a blockchain.
+Ironically, Bitcoin – a favourite payment method of hackers – is the most famous example of a blockchain.

 Staff Education: Another simple ransomware prevention is to educate all your staff on ransomware and how it infects a computer system.
 A ransomware attack is typically delivered by e-mail, as an executable file (.bat, .com, .exe, .bin), an image or even a link to a website.
 Opening the file releases the ransomware into your system.
 It’s important to be cautious with any e-mail that is even slightly out of the ordinary, even official looking ones can be from a malicious source.
 If the e-mail does get opened and then you realise it’s from an untrustworthy source, delete it immediately and definitely don’t click on anything!
 If in doubt, don’t.